peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-attestations.md

 "status_assertion_requests" : ["${base64url(json({typ: (some pop for status-assertion)+jwt, ...}))}.payload.signature", ... ]
 ~~~

-Given that the Wallet may request one or more Status Attestations from the same Credential Issuer,
-the `status_assertion_requests` parameter is subject to the following specification:
+The Status Assertion HTTP request can be sent to a single Credential Issuer regarding multiple Digital Credentials, and MUST contain a json object with the member `status_assertion_requests`.

-- Status_assertion_requests: REQUIRED.
-It MUST be implemented as an array of strings,
+The `status_assertion_requests` MUST be set with an array of strings.

 Each string within the array is a Digital Credential Status Assertion Request.

 The Credential Issuer that receives the Status Assertion Request MUST validate that the Wallet Instance making the request is authorized to request Status Assertions.